SalmanRavoof/salcodes/README.md

 # salcodes
 A WordPress plugin to show how shortcodes work.
-3 different examples with increasing complexities are used to demonstrate how different types of shortcodes are created.
+3 unique examples with increasing complexities are used to demonstrate how different types of shortcodes are created.

 ## Output the Current Year
 Shortcode Tag: [current_year]